piwicode/bandoneon/README.md

 This returns 13.31 MHz `-Ofast`, and without surprise 3.64 MHz for 4 register update.

-Replacing `digital*` with pad manimulation makes possible to reach 97.7 ksps, but do far the read does not work for me.
+Replacing `digital*` with pad manimulation makes possible to reach 90.1 ksps.

 # Related project/ Further readings